 The stipulation set Duke's rate of return of 7.73 percent, resulting in no change to base distribution revenues.
 The stipulation also established caps on annual increases for Duke's advanced meter replacement program, provides $350,000 in annual low-income weatherization funding and expands eligibilty requirements for energy fuel funds.

 A provision to allow Duke to fund mass transit facility relocations and alterations to its reconnection procedures were removed.

 The stipulation did not address Duke's request for environmental remediation expenses.

 On Nov.
 13, 2013 the PUCO adopted the stipulation.
 The Commission also made a determination in regards to the recovery of expenses related to environmental remediation manufactured gas plants that was not addressed by the stipulation.

-The PUCO ruled that ruled that Duke be permitted to recover expenses, minus carrying charges, related to environmental remediation at two of its manufactured gas plants in accordance with state and federal environmental regulations.
+The PUCO ruled that Duke be permitted to recover expenses, minus carrying charges, related to environmental remediation at two of its manufactured gas plants in accordance with state and federal environmental regulations.
 The PUCO also disallowed recovery of approximately $2.3 million for the purchase of a parcel of land at one of the sites.

 Will any of this affect the cost of natural gas itself?

 No, the cost of natural gas, which makes up the majority of bills, will continue to be passed on to customers through Duke’s gas cost recovery charge or a gas marketer’s rate.
 Either way, Duke makes no profit on this part of the bill.